ZPGuiGroupWhu/sude/README.md

 %
 %   'NumDimensions'- A positive integer specifying the number of dimension of the representation Y.
 %                    Default: 2
-%   'NumNeighbors' - A non-negative integer specifying the number of KNN for PPS to sample landmarks.
+%   'NumNeighbors' - A non-negative integer specifying the number of nearest neighbors for PPS to
-%                    It must be smaller than N.
+%                    sample landmarks.
+It must be smaller than N.
-%                    Default: 10
+%                    Default: 20
 %   'Normalize'    - Logical scalar.
 If true, normalize X using min-max normalization.
 If features in
 %                    X are on different scales, 'Normalize' should be set to true because the learning
 %                    process is based on nearest neighbors and features with large scales can override